 Alex is a freelance writer from Bolivia.
-He is the business partner and husband of the famous bilingual writer, Randy B. Hecht.
+He is the business partner of the famous bilingual writer, Randy B. Hecht.

-Along with his wife, Alex works at Aphra Communications to connect South and North American businesses with Spanish and English writing services.
+Along with Randy, Alex works at Aphra Communications to connect South and North American businesses with Spanish and English writing services.